moinnabi/WeblySupervisedDiscriminativePatch/code/README.txt

 	- retrain_patch_svm/retrain_patch_lsvm/retrain_patch_llda -> Retraining the Patch Models Using Linear SVM / Latent-SVM / Latent-LDA

 + patch_calibration_subcategory -> calibrate patches for each subcategory

-Please drop me a line if something is not clear in the code.

-Thanks,
-Moin